 The early riser that used to be

 I use to wake up early.
-I would wake up faithfully everyday at 4:30am, and be at the gym sweating by 5am.
+I would wake up faithfully every day at 4:30am, and be at the gym sweating by 5am.
 At the time, I was working at a local fitness center.
 When I left that job I slowly, but surely, destroyed that good habit of rising early.

 Of course the habit didn’t just go away, it was replaced by a new habit.
 The habit of sleeping in, which I say is the cousin of being lazy.
-Since then I have been in a viscous cycle of trying to get back to waking up early Doing it for a little while, only to fail miserably while growing increasingly frustrated.
+Since then I have been in a vicious cycle of trying to get back to waking up early Doing it for a little while, only to fail miserably while growing increasingly frustrated.

 Have you found yourself in a cycle similar?
 Does it even matter if you wake up early or late?